idea-iitd/RISC/Readme.txt

 	b) In the case of Binary and Non-Binary, you will be required to give the file name eg : "DUD"
 		this will be considered as target file "DUD" and queries file "DUD_test"

-The results are placed at "Data/Results"
+5) A sample Data directory can be downloaded from "https://tinyurl.com/yb5cs2kj" The results are placed at "Data/Results"